Canadian Fellowship of Baden-Powell Guilds

 History of Guilds in Canada

 B-P Guilds originated with “Old Scout Clubs” and started in Canada as far back as 1920.
 However, none of these clubs were long lasting.
 The 1st Canadian B-P Guild was formed in March 1960.
 From then on there was a gradual growth in Guilds in Canada.
 In 1976, Guilds were formed in Ontario and Alberta thus giving the B-P Guild a national structure.
 In May 1976 the National Council, Scouts Canada, authorized the formation of the Canadian Council of B-P Guilds to act as the coordinating body for B-P Guilds in Canada.
 In July 1977 Canada was granted membership in the ISGF.
+The Canadian Fellowship withdrew from ISGF in 2020.
+We are now an independent organization.

 Is There a Social Side?